holidayextras/make-up/README.md

 ## About

-All of the configs for all of the linters and some third party tools, such as a notifier for build tools using Shippable.
+All of the configs for all of the linters and some third party tools.

 ## Usage